yoshuawuyts/speaking/2020-rust-latam.md

 you too could be writing advanced networking code?

 In this talk Yosh will walk you through the design of Tide and Surf, an HTTP server and client pair.
-And explain how they work, the decisions that went into their design, and how they make writing high performance Rust code accessible to everyone.
+He'll explain how they work, and how the designs are uniquely enabled by the language, using these projects as case studies to discuss effective API design in Rust.

 ## Committee Details